the-turing-way/the-turing-way/book/website/collaboration/event-tools.md

 - [owncloud](https://owncloud.com/): ownCloud is a suite of client-server software for creating and using file hosting services. ownCloud functionally has similarities to the widely used Dropbox.
 - [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/free-trial/) and [BitBucket](https://bitbucket.org/product): Platforms for hosting, sharing and collaborating on documents and software with a version control system (see [this post for detail/difference](https://stackshare.io/stackups/bitbucket-vs-github-vs-gitlab)).

-## Managing event registration
+## Managing participant's confirmation

-Effective event registration is the first place to get to know who will attend your event.
+Often online calendars sent out to all invitees allows them to accept, decline or tentatively indicate to organisers if they can attend a meeting or an event.
 It's especially important when the events are intended for a large group of people.

+Other way for formal registrations can be set up to collect centralised statistics or data regarding the participants' availability, as well as if they have sepecific requirements such as related to meals, accessibility, travel requirements or accommodations if the event is taking place online:
-- [Zoom](https://support.zoom.us/hc/en-us/articles/204619915-Scheduling-a-Webinar-with-Registration): Scheduling an online meeting and webinar with registration on Zoom provides an automatic brief form before receiving the link to join your webinar.
+- [Zoom](https://support.zoom.us/hc/en-us/articles/204619915-Scheduling-a-Webinar-with-Registration): Zoom provides an automatic brief form before receiving the link to join your webinar.
-- [Eventbrite](https://www.eventbrite.com/): An event management and ticketing website.
-The service allows users to browse, create, and promote local events.
+- [Eventbrite](https://www.eventbrite.com/): An event management and ticketing website that allows use of standard forms with customised questions that organisers might need to know about their attendees.
 The service charges a fee to event organizers in exchange for the online ticketing services, unless the event is free.
 - [Google Form](https://en.wikipedia.org/wiki/Google_Forms): Google Forms is a survey administration software that allows registration/data collection that can be automatically entered into a spreadsheet.

 ## Hosting online calls